aonufrei/threads-docs/threads.md

 		System.out.println("End of the program");
 	}
 }
+/* Output
+Starting the program
+Starting myCustomThread
+Waiting for myCustomThread to finish
+Hello from custom thread
+End of the program
+*/
 ```

 To create a custom thread you need to create new instance of `Thread` class and pass the `Runnable` interface to it.
 Now use the `start()` method to execute the thread in parallel.